AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/resolvers/programmatic-resolvers.md

 While [Configuration-based resolvers (declarative)](./index.md) explains how `additionalResolvers` can shape and augment the unified schema with configuration changes, programmatic resolvers shape the schema programmatically using JavaScript.

+You can also use custom resolvers to batch repeated queries and get better response times.
+For more information, see [Batching](../batching.md).

-The `additionalResolvers` config allows you to upload a custom resolver as a [`JavaScript` file](../basic/handlers/index.md#reference-local-files-in-handlers) to the Mesh.
+The `additionalResolvers` config allows you to upload a custom resolver as a [`JavaScript` file](../../../basic/handlers/index.md#reference-local-files-in-handlers) to the Mesh.

 ## Programmatic `additionalResolvers`